 Naplavka Farmers Market

 There are different Farmer’s Markets around Prague running on different weekdays but generally they’ll all be open on Saturday.
-Naplavka (it means “on the embankment”) is a Saturday morning market from 8am although they do stretch it out to 2pm in order to capture the lunch market.
-It runs all year and in Czech on a map look for “Rašínovo nábřeží”.
-You have to understand that this is a commercial market and as such will be charging per pitch so you might find the pricing is a little expensive compared with other Saturday markets like Dejvice or Jiřího z Poděbrad but they maintain at least 30 different stalls in the summer season.
+Naplavka (it means “on the embankment”) is a Saturday morning market from 8am although they do stretch it out to late afternoon to catch the “early dinner” crowd.
+It runs all year and in Czech on a map look for “Rašínovo nábreží”.
+You have to understand that this is a commercial market and as such will be charging per pitch so you might find the pricing is a little expensive compared with other Saturday markets like Dejvice or Jirího z Podebrad but they maintain at least 30 different stalls in the summer season.

 What can you find here?